 The Clerk of the Court (“Clerk”) is the “official custodian of the records and dockets of the bankruptcy court,” and when it appears that there will be a distribution to…

-Continue Reading Duties of Claims Agents are Limited to the Scope of 28 U.S.C. § 156(c)Court Shocks Solvent PG&E with Electric Opinion Requiring High-Powered Interest Rates to Creditors
+Continue Reading Duties of Claims Agents are Limited to the Scope of 28 U.S.C. § 156(c)About this Blog

 Fox Rothschild’s Financial Restructuring & Bankruptcy practice offers comprehensive services to businesses facing a broad range of legal issues that can arise in major commercial bankruptcy filings or insolvency.